2mau/ParProg/assignment02_Sexten/README.md

 - Implement a serial version of Monte Carlo Pi approximation.
 - Implement a parallel version of Monte Carlo Pi approximation using POSIX Threads Library (`pthread`).
 - Benchmark the sequential version and the parallel version for 1 to 8 threads on LCC2 using n = 500,000,000.
 Document your results and visualize them in appropriate figures.
 How could you improve program performance?
+- with and without -O3 serial algorithm average of 5 trials 14.9s
 - Add your measured execution times for 1 and 8 threads on LCC2 to the comparison spreadsheet linked on Discord.

 ## General Notes